karinaahumada01/project-1/README.md

 #### Su, Y. (2023, April).
 Music and Mental Health EDA.
 Kaggle.com; Kaggle. https://www.kaggle.com/code/yannansu/music-and-mental-health-eda

+#### * This resource was referenced to get an idea for the first few lines of code and how to import the dataset properly and clean up the dataset

 #### Shetty, R. (2023, October 4).
 Impact of Music on Mental Health.
 Kaggle.com; Kaggle. https://www.kaggle.com/code/richa2390/impact-of-music-on-mental-health

 #### Safarzadeh, L. (2022).
 GitHub - lalesafarzade/Best_seller_books: Collecting data from NYT and rainforest API, analyzing and making a simple app.
 GitHub. https://github.com/lalesafarzade/Best_seller_books